odino/odino.github.com/source/_posts/2017-06-11-http-cache-101-scaling-the-web.markdown

 won't be satisfied (the condition is that the client's etag matches the server's).

-Conditional requests and validation can be implemented with etags as well as dates: if you're more comfortable using timestamps (think of an `updated_at` column in the DB) you can replace `Etag` with `Last-Modified` and `If-None-Match` with `If-Modified-Since`:
+Conditional requests and validation can be implemented with etags as well as dates: if you're more comfortable using the latter (think of an `updated_at` column in the DB) you can replace `Etag` with `Last-Modified` and `If-None-Match` with `If-Modified-Since`:

 ``` bash